 The great and the good of the superyacht industry gathered at London's historic Guildhall on Saturday night for the fifth annual World Superyachts Awards.
 18 "Neptunes" were presented to the winners by news broadcaster Mishal Hussein.

-Arkley, the 60-metre motor yacht built by Lürssen and designed by Espen Oeino, won the coveted Motor Yacht of the Year Award and Hanuman, Jim Clark’s 42-metre J-Class yacht built by Royal Huisman and designed by Dykstra & Partners, won Sailing Yacht of the Year.
+Arkley, the 60-metre motor yacht built by Lürssen and designed by Espen Oeino, won the coveted Motor Yacht of the Year Award and Hanuman, Jim Clark’s 42-metre J-Class yacht built by Royal Huisman and designed by Dykstra Naval Architects, won Sailing Yacht of the Year.